kennyerss/csci451-project/README.md

 ## Planned Deliverables

-We plan to create a model that can predict a person's race based on the image of their chest X-ray.
-We will also include a Jupyter notebook that demonstrates the efficacy of this model.
+We plan to create a model that can predict a person's race based on the image of their chest X-ray, a Jupyter notebook that demonstrates the efficacy of this model, and a discussion of the ethical ambiguity of this model.

-If everything works out as planned, we will have a great predictive model and a beautiful analysis of its efficacy in a Jupyter notebook.
+If everything works out as planned, we will have an image classification model that works to high accuracy and a beautiful analysis of its efficacy in a Jupyter notebook.
 We will also have a chance to analyze the factors that contribute to the model's accuracy; we can look at the most interesting features and the potential biases that may be present in the data.
-We can start to think about how this model can be used (ethically) in a clinical setting (does this help with diagnosis at all? etc.).
+We will attempt to answer ethical questions posed by the success of this classification model: whether people of different races have different bone structures and what this difference may mean; whether this model can be used in a clinical setting, who it can benefit, who it can destroy, and how.

 If things don't 100% work out, we at least tried and I think that's great.
-Our deliverables will be a Python package and a Jupyter notebook explaining exactly why we fail: there may not be enough data; the rib cages of people from different ethnic backgrounds may not look very different (we may need to look for research papers on this); etc. We can also badmouth the model in this Jupyter notebook to justify that failing may actually be a good thing (the model can become evil if it falls into the wrong hands, etc.).
+Our deliverables will contain a Python package containing our own code up to the point where things stop working.
+In the Jupyter notebook, we will use a preexisting package (e.g the one from the paper, or some other one) to show how close our model is to the 'ideal' in terms of efficacy.
+We will also explain exactly why we fail: there may not be enough data; the rib cages of people from different ethnic backgrounds may not look very different (we may need to look for research papers on this); etc. The ethics research will look roughly the same as in the case that we actually succeed.
+The only difference will be an additional section where we say that our failure is probably a good thing due to the evils that this model is capable of.

 ## Risk Statement